Skip to main content

 Prerequisites

-• MCP-Compatible Client: Claude Desktop, or any other MCP-compatible application
+• MCP-Compatible Client: Any MCP-compatible application

 • Qovery Account: Active account with infrastructure